GPT-4: ChatGPT

-ChatGPT Plus is an enhanced version of ChatGPT available for a US$20 per month subscription fee.
-As of 2023, ChatGPT Plus utilized GPT-4, whereas the free version of ChatGPT was backed by GPT-3.5.
-OpenAI also made GPT-4 available to a select group of applicants through their GPT-4 API waitlist; after being accepted, an additional fee of US$0.03 per 1000 tokens in the initial text provided to the model ("prompt"), and US$0.06 per 1000 tokens that the model generates ("completion"), was charged for access to the version of the model with an 8192-token context window; for the 32768-token context window, the prices were doubled.
+ChatGPT Plus is an enhanced version of ChatGPT which, as of 2023, utilized GPT-4, whereas the free version of ChatGPT was backed by GPT-3.5.

 In March 2023, ChatGPT Plus users got access to third-party plugins and to a browsing mode (with Internet access).
 In July 2023, OpenAI made its proprietary Code Interpreter plugin accessible to all subscribers of ChatGPT Plus.
-The Interpreter provides a wide range of capabilities, including data analysis and interpretation, instant data formatting, personal data scientist services, creative solutions, musical taste analysis, video editing, and file upload/download with image extraction.
+The Interpreter provides additional capabilities including data analysis and interpretation, data formatting, music analysis, video editing, and file upload/download with image extraction.

-In September 2023, OpenAI announced that ChatGPT "can now see, hear, and speak".
-ChatGPT Plus users can upload images, while mobile app users can talk to the chatbot.
+In September 2023, OpenAI announced that ChatGPT Plus users can upload images, while mobile app users can talk to the chatbot via spoken language.
 In October 2023, OpenAI's latest image generation model, DALL-E 3, was integrated into ChatGPT Plus and ChatGPT Enterprise.
 The integration uses ChatGPT to write prompts for DALL-E guided by conversation with users.

 In April 2025, OpenAI announced that GPT-4 would be replaced in ChatGPT by GPT-4o by the end of the month.
 However, it would still be available in the API.